 2015 • 26 Min • Russia

-Fatalities occur frequently and victims’ families are unlikely to receive compensation of any kind.
-The maritime scrapyards are closely guarded and access is denied to media and researchers.
-Because the local and national governments are heavily involved in the business, the workers have little chance of improving their conditions.
+Fatalities occur frequently, and victims’ families are unlikely to receive compensation of any kind.
+The maritime scrapyards are closely guarded, and access is denied to media and researchers.
+Because the local and national governments are heavily involved in the business, they have little chance of improving their conditions.

 Links: More info